ZorbeyOezcan/ZorbeyOezcan/README.md

 **On My GitHub Page, You Can Find Personal Projects and Results of my Research, including:**

-- A scraped dataset of all members of the German parliament.
 - Visualizations and analysis of my own Apple Health data.

 - Future project: A scraped dataset of annual financial statements from all DAX40 (formerly DAX30) member companies from 2008 to 2023, analyzing prevalent topics in the recent German economy through topic modeling.

+- Future project: A scraped dataset of all members of the German parliament.
 - Many more projects to come...